mhvk/baseband/docs/baseband/vdif/index.rst

 ===============

-In situations where the VDIF files being handled are corrupted or modified in an unusual way, using :func:`~baseband.vdif.open` will likely lead either to an exception being raised or to unexpected behavior.
+In situations where the VDIF files being handled are corrupted or modified in an unusual way, using `~baseband.vdif.open` will likely lead to an exception being raised or to unexpected behavior.
 In such cases, it may still be possible to read in the data.
 Below, we provide a few solutions and workarounds to do so.

 .. note::
     This list is certainly incomplete.
 If you have an issue (solved